 Before long, you’d find her scoping out her next puzzle box.

-As long as we have breath, there’s something to learn and room for growth.
+See, as long as we have breath, there’s something to learn and room for growth.
 Show gratitude for God’s beautiful portrait coming together for your life.
-When the season of that portrait changes, prepare yourself to rediscover the abundance of God – who always takes us from glory to glory for His glory (Colossians 3:23)
+When the season of your portrait changes, prepare yourself to rediscover the abundance of God.

 So, What’s the Play Call?

 I hope at least one of these strategies helps you to re-think about your gifts, talents, and purpose, and how God plans to use you.
 Funny thing is, the Master Artist has connected every life portrait with another.
-We are all putting the pieces together, individually and collectively!
+We are all putting the pieces together, both individually and collectively.